SocialLM: Social Signal Processing of Patient-Provider Communication using LLMs and Contextual Aggregation: Discussion

 While our work demonstrates the promise of LLMs in modeling social behaviors in clinical conversations, several important limitations must be acknowledged.
 These constraints highlight opportunities for further research and refinement, and point to the necessary steps toward deploying social signal processing (SSP) systems that are robust, fair, and clinically useful.

 First, we conducted our experiments on an annotated subset of the \emph{Establishing Focus (EF)} dataset, which, although valuable, was collected nearly two decades ago.
 The dataset lacks a formal, codified annotation guide for its 21 social signals, relying instead on a \textit{trainer-trains-trainer} method where new annotators learned from predecessors until sufficient agreement was reached.
-This introduces potential label drift and limits our ability to design prompt strategies around standardized definitions—something more feasible in aligned domains such as motivational interviewing~\cite{steenstra2025scaffolding, shah2022modeling} or depression detection~\cite{chen2024depression}.
+This introduces potential label drift and limits our ability to design prompt strategies around standardized definitions---something more feasible in aligned domains such as motivational interviewing~\citep{steenstra2025scaffolding, shah2022modeling} or depression detection~\citep{chen2024depression}.
 Nevertheless, the EF dataset remains one of the few with real-world, RIAS-style multi-signal annotations, making it a valuable starting point.

 A more critical limitation stems from the high class imbalance across most social signals.
 Several affective states—such as \textit{provider nervousness}—were either completely absent or extremely rare, forcing us to recast the task as a binary classification problem.
-This imbalance is likely exacerbated by the Hawthorne effect~\cite{landsberger1958hawthorne}, whereby individuals modify their behavior when they know they are being recorded.
-While this setting helps test whether LLMs possess \emph{inherent knowledge} of these signals, it limits the diversity of signal manifestations that models can learn from.
-Promising alternatives include data collected from standardized patients~\cite{bedmutha2024conversense}, which our ongoing work is exploring as a way to elicit difficult clinical conversations in more realistic and controlled settings.
+This imbalance is likely exacerbated by the Hawthorne effect~\citep{landsberger1958hawthorne}.
+Promising alternatives include data from standardized patients, as done by~\cite{bedmutha2024conversense}, which we are exploring to elicit difficult conversations in realistic and controlled settings.

 From a modeling perspective, we encountered generation failures in smaller models.
 For instance, FLAN-T5-Base failed to produce coherent responses in Chain-of-Thought prompting, and Gemma2-2B struggled in FS-CoT configurations.
 Although their raw logits could be extracted for classification, their outputs lacked full interpretability and consistency, making qualitative or explanation-based evaluation impractical.
 These limitations highlight the importance of model expressiveness—not just accuracy—in sensitive behavioral tasks.